-- Blocking access from your LAN to Internet locations that contain keywords that your specify. - Blocking access to Web sites (domains) that you specify as off-limits. - Allowing access to only Web sites (domains) that you specify as allowed.
+- Blocking access from your LAN to Internet locations that contain keywords that your specify. - Blocking access to websites (domains) that you specify as off-limits. - Allowing access to only websites (domains) that you specify as allowed.

-You can also block access to the Internet by a specific computer based on the hardware MAC address of that computer.
-Blocking access to the Internet based on the hardware MAC address of the computer or wireless adapter is described in "Using MAC Filtering to Block Access" on page 3-6.
+You can block access to the Internet by a specific computer based on the hardware MAC address of that computer.
+See "Using MAC Filtering to Block Access" on page 3-7.